 5 types of referral friction you need to overcome if you want a reliable stream of referrals from your introducers

-One of the best routes to market for a growing small accountancy firm is via referrals from introducers.
-In fact just a small handful of well-placed introducers can help your firm generate all the new leads your firm needs to hit its growth targets.
-However, in order to get this reliable stream of referrals you need to overcome 5 types of referral friction.
+One of the best routes to winning new clients for a growing small accountancy firm is via referrals from introducers.
+In fact, just a small handful of well-placed introducers can help your firm generate all the new leads your firm needs to hit its growth targets.
+However, in order to get this reliable stream of referrals, you need to overcome 5 types of referral friction.
 This article explains how to overcome that friction.
 Read more

 How to market a webinar so your clients and prospects actually turn up

-Providing content rich webinars to your potential (and actual) clients is a great way of marketing your accountancy firm, especially for advisory services.
-It’s easier than you might think, and with more people used to webinars it is effective too.
+Providing content-rich webinars to your potential (and actual) clients is a great way of marketing your accountancy firm and winning new clients, especially for advisory services.
+It's easier than you might think, and with more people used to attending webinars these days, it is effective too.
 Read more

-Getting clients – 11 quick tips to get more.
+Winning new clients - 11 quick tips to get more!

 Need to get better at converting leads?
 Here is why it is not about your selling ability